FilipSulich/Prototype/IsolationForest/readme.md

 ## Future Work

-This baseline will be replaced by an LSTM Autoencoder model, which is expected to show significant improvements because:
+This baseline will be replaced by an LSTM Autoencoder model, which is expected to show significant improvements.
-- It learns temporal patterns and sequences naturally
-- Reconstruction error captures "unexpected" deviations in time-series
-- Works well with single-feature time-series data
-- Doesn't require pre-specified contamination rates

 The current Isolation Forest results provide a reference point for "what doesn't work" and will make the LSTM performance gains more evident.

 ## References